Introduction

 Special thanks to the early testers and supporters of Ascape, including Ginger Booth, Ross Hammond, Alan Lockard, Eric Verhoogen and Tim Gulden, who provided many useful comments, ideas and feedback.Getting Started

-Ascape can be downloaded at ascape.sourceforge.org and is available as a:- Stand-alone jar
+Ascape can be downloaded at ascape.sourceforge.org and is available as:- Eclipse Plugins

-- Ensure that you have Java Runtime Environment [JRE] 1.5 or newer installed on your machine.
+- Ensure that you have Java Runtime Environment [JRE] or Java Deveopment Kit [JDK] 1.5 or newer installed on your machine.

 Models and parameters can be specified as command-line arguments.
 Try: